bcace/ochre/README.md

 int I # agent's "front" variable
 ```

-* `set` section: used to create and initialize agents of this type.
-In this section there are no limitations on how any variable is used.
+* `set` section: used to create and initialize agents.
+In this section there are no limitations on how variables are used.

 * `see` section: used to define how agents "see" their environment.
 Multiple `see` sections can be defined, depending on which agent type the current agent type should interact and whether they should interact only if close enough or only if they have a direct link.